 |Effective date**||Third Friday of the month||21-Sep||21-Dec||15-Mar|

 * If a date falls on a holiday the previous business day is used.

-***Once IPO additions have been announced, an IPO may be added to the index prior to the previously announced schedule, if a corporate action has deemed this to be appropriate and notice can be provided (e.g. an index member automatically receives shares via a stock distribution into a projected IPO add).In order to be added during a quarter outside of reconstitution, an IPO must meet all Russell U.S. Index eligibility requirements.
-Additionally, the IPO must meet the following criteria on the final trading day of the month prior to quarter-end: (1) it is priced and traded; and (2) it ranks larger in total market capitalization than the market-adjusted smallest company in the Russell 3000E Index as of the latest June reconstitution.
-See Appendix F for calculations.
+Note: Once IPO additions have been announced, an IPO may be added to the index prior to the previously announced schedule, if a corporate action has deemed this to be appropriate and notice can be provided (e.g. an index member automatically receives shares via a stock distribution into a projected IPO add).In order to be added during a quarter outside of reconstitution, an IPO must meet all Russell US Index eligibility requirements.
+Additionally, the IPO must meet the following criteria on the rank day for the quarterly additions: (1) it is priced and traded; and (2) it ranks larger in total market capitalization than the market-adjusted smallest company in the Russell 3000E Index as of the latest June reconstitution.